apache/nuttx/configs/olimex-strp711/README.txt

   The same commands from the telnet interface can now be accessed through the 'monitor' command, e.g. 'monitor help'

+Windows OpenOCD will Olimex JTAG
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+  I have been using the Olimex ARM-USB-OCD JTAG debugger with the STR-P711 (http://www.olimex.com).
+The OpenOCD configuration file is here: scripts/oocd_ft2xx.cfg.
+There is also a script on the scripts/ directory that I used to start the OpenOCD daemon on my system called oocd.sh.
+That script would probably require some modifications to work in another
+  environment:

+    - possibly the value of OPENOCD_PATH
+    - If you are working under Linux you will need to change any occurances of `cygpath -w blablabla` to just blablabla

+  The setenv.sh file includes some environment varialble settings that are needed by oocd.sh.
+If you have $PATH and other environment variables set up, then you should be able to start the OpenOCD daemon like:

+    oocd.sh

+  To use the Windows Olimex USB JTAG (or 'oocd.sh pp' to use the Wriggler JTAG) where it is assumed that you are executing oocd.sh from the top level level NuttX directory.

+  Once the OpenOCD daemon has been started, you can connect to it via GDB using the following GDB command:

+   arm-elf-gdb
+   (gdb) target remote localhost:3333

+  And you can load the NuttX ELF file into FLASH:

+   (gdb) load nuttx

+  (There are also some files in the scripts/ directory that I used to get OpenOCD working with a Wriggler clone...
+I never got that stuff working).

 MMC/SD Slot
 ^^^^^^^^^^^